na-yuta/react-parent-bound-drag/README.md

 ## Example Explanation
 useBoundedDrag Hook: This hook handles both touch and pointer events for dragging.
 It provides handlers for drag events (onTouchStart, onTouchMove, onPointerDown, etc.) which should be attached to the draggable element.

-Direction: The direction prop controls whether the element can be dragged along the 'x', 'y', or 'both' axes.
-In this example, 'both' allows free movement in both axes.
+Direction: The direction prop controls whether the element can be dragged along the 'x', 'y', or '' axes.
+In this example, '' allows free movement in both axes.

 Threshold: The threshold option sets the minimum distance the user must drag before the drag action begins.
 In this case, a drag won't start until the user moves the element by 10 pixels.